5 Investigating limits with Julia

 We see the same phenomenon – \(f(x)\) gets close to \(-0.2\) as \(x\) gets close to \(c=2\) from the left or the right.

-The three steps above are bit tedious to type for each problem, so for convenience we encapsulate them into a function (available in the MTH229 package) call lim defined along these lines:
+The three steps above are bit tedious to type for each problem, so for convenience we encapsulate them into a function (available in the MTH229 package) call lim:

 f(x) = x^x